 You are considering a contribution to boxes?
 That’s fantastic!

 Boxes has been around a long time.
-It is available for many platforms (in reality for many more than those featured on the download page).
-Great care has been taken to make the boxes source as compatible as possible with all kinds of different platforms.
+Great care was taken to make the boxes source code as compatible as possible with all kinds of different platforms.

 The planned functionality has long been implemented, and it is very stable.
-Development has thus slowed down and concentrates on maintenance and contributor-supplied changes.
+Development has thus slowed down and concentrates on maintenance and contributor-driven changes.
+(The year 2021 is a bit of an exception, as the original author has taken up the project again to implement all open feature requests.)

 The pull request must meet the criteria mentioned below.
 If additional changes are identified during the review, you can simply push them to your forked repo, and the pull request will update automatically.